arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 </details>

 --{{0}}--
-To get this data, we're going to want to write out SELECT * FROM alasql.allergies; When you run the query, you should see a table with five columns: start, stop, patient, encounter, and description.
+To get this data, we're going to want to write out SELECT * FROM alasql.allergies.
+When you run the query, you should see a table with five columns: start, stop, patient, encounter, and description.
 Note that while you would also get these same results if you just wrote FROM allergies instead of alasql.allergies, for the reasons we discussed before, we suggest writing the table name out using dot notation, so as to also include the dataset/schema name.

 --{{0}}--
 So we've practiced requesting all of the columns of a table, but what if we only want a few of them?